matteobongio/Information-Retrieval-Notes/main.typ

   + when done with all blocks, fetch $n$ rows from each block and merge positings list from lowest to highest termID
-  + after dealing with each termID store it on disk and fetch next $m$ rows ])
+  + after dealing with each termID store it on disk and fetch next $m$ rows
+  #redbox("BSBI Merge Blocks", [
+    - open all blocks simultaneaously with small read buffers
+    - for each
+      - select lowest termID not yet processed (using priority queue min heap)
+      - read and merge al posting lists for this termID
+      - write merged list to disk
+  ])
+  *Pros:*
+  - scales well
+  - process large collections in disk
+  *Cons:*
+  - need global term $->$ termID map (might not fit in memory) ])

 #pinkbox("Single Pass In-Memory Indexing", [
+  *Ideas:*
+  - Generate seperate dictionaries for each block (no need for global term $->$ termID)
+  - don't sort

   + Block Construction
     - read one doc at a time
     - tokenize into terms